tabcat/dynamic-content/ARTICLE.md

 ---
 > **The Merkle-DAGs built with IPLD provide a persistent and efficient layer for collaborators to sync.**

+> **Titling this article 'Replication on IPFS' might have been more accurate, but 'Hosting Dynamic Content on IPFS' sounded waaay better.**
 ---

 ### Dynamic-Content IDs